-Lokrum Island#5 in Best Things To Do in Dubrovnik
+Lokrum Island#3 in Best Things To Do in Dubrovnik

-If you didn't know, the Dubrovnik beaches are limited in space and number; those available can get very crowded.
-So where are you going to catch some zzz's in sun in this resort paradise?
-Lokrum Island is the picture-perfect answer.
-Less than half a mile offshore, this forested island calls to the onlookers from the Dubrovnik city walls.
-One IgoUgo visitor who made the short voyage recalls, "The beaches are very rocky … but they are clean and safe, unlike those on the mainland."
-For swimmers, the island also offers a small saltwater lack and, for exhibitionists, a nude beach.
+Dubrovnik's beaches, while gorgeous, are limited in space and number and can get very crowded.
+So where are you going to catch some rays in this resort paradise?
+Lokrum Island is the picture-perfect answer, according to recent visitors who say it makes for a fun daytrip away from the crowds of Dubrovnik.
+Less than half a mile offshore (or about a 15-minute ferry ride), this forested island calls to onlookers from the Dubrovnik city walls.
+For swimmers, the island also offers a small saltwater lake.

 More Best Things To Do in Dubrovnik

 The first thing you'll see as you approach Dubrovnik from the sky or the sea is the city walls.
 These ancient fortifications were built and rebuilt in the 13th, 14th and 15th centuries as the threat of Turkish invaders grew.
 At some points, the walls are almost 20 feet thick and 82 feet high.
 They enclose the entire Old Town, protected by strategically placed forts and towers.

 Since the eminent threat of invaders has dissipated, the walls have become a tourist favorite, and set the dramatic stage for shows like "Game of Thrones."
 Atop the city walls, you'll enjoy some of the best views of Dubrovnik's tiled-roof buildings and the blue sea.
 During the Summer Festival, Shakespeare plays and other performances take place in some of the forts along the wall.
 While recent visitors warned you may have to wait in line to get up to the walls, it's worth it for the amazing views.

 If you make a purchase from our site, we may earn a commission.
 This does not affect the quality or independence of our editorial content.